 If you get a phone call from an unknown number, it is a good strategy to ignore them until you know who they are.

-This automatic payment system is a great way to avoid any late invoices.
+This automatic payment system is a great way to avoid any late invoices, and it also saves you some kroner which you would have otherwise paid if you got the paper invoice.

-All you have to do is sign up each payment to the system, and then you never have to worry about paying e.g. your electricity bill too late.
+All you have to do is sign each payment up to the system, and then you never have to worry about paying your bills too late.

 However, keep in mind that the first invoice you get has to be paid manually, only then can you pay it through betalingsservice.